 Printed Circuit boards vary in size and composition depending on their application.
 From basic PCBs used in standard applications to highly complex PCB configurations used in advanced applications, PCB designers are under constant pressure to design highly innovative yet efficient and functional PCB’s that can get the job done faster, better and easier.
 Leading edge applications like satellite guidance systems or even advanced automation systems require even more innovative PCB solutions to keep up with technological evolution in other controls.
-But irrespective of whether the PCB design is simple or complex, the design phase typically ends with a series of Gerber files that serve as input for PCB manufacturers during the manufacturing and fabrication process.
+But irrespective of whether the pcb layout is simple or complex, the design phase typically ends with a series of Gerber files that serve as input for PCB manufacturers during the manufacturing and fabrication process.
 Gerber files can be defined as PCB blueprints in digital format used in the layer by layer manufacturing and fabrication of Printed Circuit Boards.
 A big part of the quality process in the manufacturing of Printed Circuit Board’s involves ensuring the Gerber files are exact and complete.
 Incorrect or incomplete Gerber files can result in the manufacture of faulty or non-performing PCB’s.
 There are multiple Gerber files that get generated for every Printed circuit board and ensuring that each one of them is not only complete but accurate as well is critical in ensuring the end product is able to perform as per specifications.

 There are many errors that can occur during the creation of Gerber files, some of the more common ones include,

 Missing or incomplete files